 How to Watercolor: Step-by-Step Tutorial

-In order to prepare you paint for your watercolor painting projects, follow the steps below.
-Learning how to paint with watercolors perfectly is a trial and error process.
+In order to prepare your paint for your project, follow the steps below.
+Learning how to do this beautiful technique perfectly is a trial and error process.
 Experiment with brushstrokes, water density, and different supplies until you feel comfortable.